Australian Centre for International Agricultural Research: Aims and functions

 The head office for ACIAR is located at ACIAR House in Canberra, Australian Capital Territory.

 Chief Executive Officer

-Professor Wendy Umberger is the Chief Executive Officer (CEO) of the Australian Centre for International Agricultural Research.
-Professor Umberger was appointed by the Minister of Foreign Affairs in July 2023 and is the first woman to lead the agency and its seventh CEO since the organisation was established in 1982.

-On commencement of her leadership in August 2023, Professor Umberger acknowledged the strong position of ACIAR in contributing to transforming global agrifood systems.Professor Umberger reaffirmed the agency's commitment to working with international and Australian research partner organisations and agencies to further strengthen the research partnerships needed to underpin sustainable agrifood systems.
+Dr Nick Ausin is currently the acting Chief Executive Officer.
+Dr Nick Austin has extensive experience in international agricultural development and a long association with ACIAR, most recently as current President of the Policy Advisory Council.
+He holds a PhD in sustainable agriculture, a master degree in management and has held senior roles in international bodies, including the Bill & Melinda Gates Foundation, the CGIAR Fund Council and the Alliance for a Green Revolution in Africa.
+Dr Austin is an elected fellow of the Academy of Technological Sciences and Engineering and a Fellow of the Australian Institute of Company Directors.
+He previously served as the ACIAR Chief Executive Officer from 2009 to 2016.

 Commission for International Agricultural Research

 The Commission for International Agricultural Research was established under Section 7 of the ACIAR Act 1982.
 Its functions are to provide advice to the Foreign Minister on the formulation of agricultural research programs and policies to identify agricultural problems and find solutions in developing countries.

 The commissioners for the period 17 September 2023 to 16 September 2026 are: